 Name Description Platform Filters by the type of operating system.
 Windows Filters by endpoints running a Windows operating system. macOS Filters by endpoints running a Mac operating system.
 Process Unique ID The unique identification of the process.
 Product Code This field is used by Reporting.
 You do not need to edit it.
 Product Name The product name of the application.
 Product Version The product version of the application.
-Program Files Path Sets the Program Files path used by the Discovery &gt; By Path report.
+Program Files Path Sets the Program Files path used by the Discovery > By Path report.
 Publisher The publisher of the application.
 Range End Time The end time of the range being displayed.
 Range Start Time The start time of the range being displayed.
 Row Limit The maximum number of rows to be retrieved from the database.
 Rule Script Affected Rule True when the Rule Script (Power Rule) changed one or more of the default Privilege Management for Mac rules, otherwise false.
 Rule Script File Name The Rule Script (Power Rule) file name on disk if applicable.
 Rule Script Name The name of the assigned Rule Script (Power Rule).
 Rule Script Output The output of the Rule Script (Power Rule).
 Rule Script Publisher The publisher of the Rule Script (Power Rule).
 Rule Script Result The result of the Rule Script (Power Rule).
-This can be: <none> Script ran successfully [Exception Message] Script timeout exceeded: <x> seconds Script execution canceled Set Rule Properties failed validation: <reason> Script execution skipped: Challenge Response Authenticated Script executed previously for the parent process: Matched as a child process so cached result applied Script execution skipped: <app type=""> not supported Script execution skipped: PRInterface module failed signature check Set RunAs Properties failed validation: <reason></reason></app></reason></x></none> Rule Script Status The status of the Rule Script (Power Rule).
+This can be: <none> Script ran successfully [Exception Message] Script timeout exceeded: <x> seconds Script execution canceled Set Rule Properties failed validation: <reason> Script execution skipped: Challenge Response Authenticated Script executed previously for the parent process: Matched as a child process so cached res Script execution skipped: <app type=""> not supported Script execution skipped: PRInterface module failed signature check Set RunAs Properties failed validation: <reason></reason></app></reason></x></none> Rule Script Status The status of the Rule Script (Power Rule).
 This can be: <none> Success Timeout Exception Skipped ValidationFailure</none> Rule Script Version The version of the assigned Rule Script (Power Rule).

-Name Description Rule Match Type Rule Match Type: Any Direct match Matched on parent Sandbox The sandboxed setting.
+Name Description Rule Match Type Rule Match Type: • Any • Direct match Matched on parent Sandbox Matched on parent The sandboxed setting.
 Filter options: Not Set Any Sandbox Not Sandboxed Shell or Auto Whether the process was launched using the shell Run with Privilege Management option or by normal means (opening an application): Filter options: • Any • Shell • Auto Show Discovery Events Whether or not you want to show Discovery events.
 An event is a Discovery event if it's been inserted into the database in the filtered time period.
 Source The media source of the application.
 For example, was the application downloaded from the Internet or removable media.
 Filter options: All Downloaded over the internet Removable media Any external source System Path Sets the system path.
 Target Description This field allows you to filter by the target description.

 Name Description

 Target Type This filter allows you to filter by a type of target.
-For example, you can filter to the applications that have been canceled across your time range in the Actions &gt; Canceled report.
+For example, you can filter to the applications that have been canceled across your time range in the Actions > Canceled report.

 Filter options:

 • All

 Applications

 Services

 • COM

-Remote PowerShell ActiveX
+Remote PowerShell

-• URL
+ActiveXURL

 • DLL

 Content

 Time First Executed This is the time range over which the application was first executed.

 Filter options:

 • 24 Hours

 • 7 Days

 • 30 Days

-6 Months12 Months
+• 6 Months

+• 12 Months

 Time First Reported This is the time range filtered by the date the application was first entered into the database.

-Time First Reported Filter optons:
+Filter optons:

 • 24 Hours

 • 7 Days

 • 30 Days

-• 6 Months
+6 Months 13 Months

-• 12 Months
+Times Dames 12 Months This is the time are so that the patients are distributed as an income.

 Time Range This is the time range that the actions are displayed over.
 Filter options:

 • 24 Hours

-• 7 Days
+7 Days30 Days

-• 30 Days

-6 Months12 Months
+6 Months

-• 12 IVIOIIVIS
+• 12 Months